Dry Eye Strategies for Lasik Patients

 5. Follow Up With Your Eye Doctor

-1. Report any persistent dryness, redness, or discomfort.
+• Report persistent dryness, redness, or blurred vision promptly.

 Leave a comment